 How and where do you find top-notch tutors?

-A lively local network and simply knowing people is the way to find out who in your area is reliable, friendly and has good results.
+A lively local network, and simply knowing people, is the way to find out who in your area is reliable, friendly and has good results.

 However, the best local tutors are usually very busy and may well have waiting lists.
 If you need someone who will be flexible on account of your son’s karate competitions or music lessons or the au pair’s English classes, you may well find yourself relegated to the bottom of a long waiting list.
 It’s also more difficult if you are out at work all day or new in an area and don’t know who to ask about good tutors.
 Try talking to your child’s teachers, if they are prepared to discuss your concerns.
 Many teachers may be happy to help a little outside school or know of other people who tutor.
 However, all too often, sadly, the teacher is defensive and feels you are being critical, or it is the teacher herself who is the problem and your child needs some support to overcome the deficiencies of the school provision.
 Parents whose children have just done the relevant exam are often the best source.

 If you deal with a professional, painstaking agency which takes a pride in the tutor/tutee relationships it sets up, then you could find yourself with a choice of highly experienced, hand-picked and expert tutors, custom-built to meet your own child’s particular needs – rather than the local, all-purpose, tutor who takes on all-comers.